 Social Security Administration

 WHY DO WE SEND YOU A NOTICE?

 Notices are one of the main ways that we communicate with the public.
 We rely on notices to communicate determinations, inform you of your rights and responsibilities, and to describe what you can do if you disagree with our determinations.
-We also send administrative letters that may ask you to call or come into the office, or to send information or proofs.
+We also send administrative letters that may ask you to call or come into the office, or to send information or documents.